NYPL/engineering-general/standards/accessibility.md

 # Accessibility Standards

 The Library provides resources that should be accessible to all patrons.
 When building front-end applications that patrons interact with, we MUST build the applications with the accessibility-first approach.
-The Library uses [WCAG 2.1, level AA](https://www.w3.org/TR/WCAG21/) as their conformance guideline for web accessibility.
+Based on NYPL Digital Product & Design guidelines, NYPL web applications SHOULD utilize [WCAG 2.1, level AA](https://www.w3.org/TR/WCAG21/) as their conformance standard for web accessibility.

-Developers MUST review Storybook's Accessibility guidelines to set a strong foundation for an accessible application; please note that following these guidelines alone does not guarantee that an application is fully accessible.
+The Reservoir Accessibility Guide can help set a strong foundation for an accessible application.
+It may be found within the [Reservoir Design System Storybook](https://nypl.github.io/nypl-design-system/reservoir/v4/?path=/docs/welcome--docs), and starts with information on [Aria Landmarks](https://nypl.github.io/nypl-design-system/reservoir/v4/?path=/docs/accessibility-guide-aria-landmarks--docs).
+Please note that following these guidelines alone does not guarantee that an application is fully accessible and should ideally be done in conjunction with other resources and a review from an accessibility consultant.

- Storybook offers various accessibility guidelines, such as the documentation on [Aria Landmarks](https://nypl.github.io/nypl-design-system/reservoir/v4/?path=/docs/accessibility-guide-aria-landmarks--docs)

 ### Implementation